jobyh/tutorials/php/lesson0/tutorial.md

 ## Linux

-Linux is a free and open source operating system used by many coders to develop web software as the majority of the world's webservers run on Linux.
+Linux is a free and open source operating system used by many developers to build web software as the majority of the world's webservers run on Linux.
-There are many different flavours called 'distributions' each with their own way of managing code packages.
+The Linux Terminal is very similar to the MacOS Terminal.

-If you are not experienced with the Linux Terminal it can be tricky getting the latest version of PHP installed which is why we will use Homebrew to install PHP for these beginner tutorials.
+Different flavours of Linux called 'distributions' have their own way of managing code packages.
+To keep things consistent we will use Homebrew to install PHP for these beginner tutorials.
 You can always uninstall it later and use your distribution's PHP packages if you move on to more advanced Linux usage.